neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/4-constructors/chapter.md

 ## Learn

 So far we've been using an implicit constructor by defining class properties with values.
-But we can also declare a constructor to run arbitrary logic when the smart contract is deployed.
+We can also declare a constructor to run arbitrary logic when the smart contract is deployed.
 Recall that the constructor is called exactly once when the smart contract is deployed.

 Let's take a look at an example: